Tutorial: Building an Application with Intent Architect

 Setting up your Intent Architect Solution

 On the first screen of the wizard you can select your desired architecture.
-For this tutorial use the Clean Architecture .NET option:
+For this tutorial use the ASP.NET Core - Clean Architecture option:

 Note